Inca-Caranqui

-The Inca-Caranqui archaeological site is located in the village of Caranqui on the southern outskirts of the city of Ibarra, Ecuador.
+Inca-Caranqui is an archaeological site located in the village of Caranqui on the southern outskirts of the city of Ibarra, Ecuador.
 The ruin is located in a fertile valley at an elevation of 2299 m.
 The region around Caranqui, extending into the present day country of Colombia, was the northernmost outpost of the Inca Empire and the last to be added to the empire before the Spanish conquest of 1533.
 The archaeological region is also called the Pais Caranqui (Caranqui country).

 Background

 Prior to the arrival of the Incas, the region north of Quito for 160 km to near the Colombian border consisted of several small-scale chiefdoms including the Caranqui, Cayambe, Otavalo, and Cochasquí.
 The names of the first three are preserved in names of 21st century towns and cities and the last is the name given a prominent pre-Incan ruin.
 Caranqui is the collective name used to describe the chiefdoms, although Caranqui may not have been the most powerful of them.
 These chiefdoms appear to have been similar in language, artistic techniques, subsistence, and settlement patterns.

 The Caranqui and other Andean people of northern Ecuador are identified by Juan de Velasco as the Cara people and Cara culture, supposed rulers of the legendary kingdom of Quito, from which comes the name of the Ecuadorian capital of Quito.

 The chiefdoms were located in the Ecuadorian Sierra between the Guayllabamba River and the Mira River and had an estimated pre-Inca population of 100,000 to 150,000.

 A characteristic of the pre-Inca Caranqui region is the presence of many clusters of large man-made earthen mounds, locally called "tolas", dated from 1200 to 1500 CE.
 Most are found in the inter-montane basin surrounding the Imbabura Volcano, at elevations from 2200 m to 3000 m.
 The climate at these altitudes is suitable for growing maize, the chief food crop of the pre-Columbian (and present day) inhabitants.
 The tolas, which number in the hundreds, with many more having been destroyed, are up to 200 m on each side and 10 m to 15 m in height.
 Archaeological research indicates they were used as platforms for elite residences, ceremonies, and burials.